konflux-ci/build-definitions/appstudio-utils/README.md

 The scripts should be written in a way that you can test them inside and outside of tekton.
 These scripts should be put into the `appstudio-utils/util-scripts` directory for packaging by the default container build.

-The tasks in this utility containers are found in the `util-tasks` directory.
+The tasks in this utility containers are found in the `tasks` directory.

-To install tasked define here into an app studio, they need to be changed to clustertaks and added to the infra-deployment/components/